apache/metron/metron-platform/metron-enrichment/README.md

 individual enrichments and threat intelligence enrichments for a given sensor type (e.g. `snort`).

-Just like the global config, the format is a JSON stored in zookeeper.
+Just like the [Global Configuration](../metron-common)", the format is a JSON stored in zookeeper.
 The configuration is a complex JSON object with the following top level fields:

 * `enrichment` : A complex JSON object representing the configuration of the enrichments